MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/concepts/flowcharts/live-mpm-play-with-smartmatch-matchmaking.md

 The following flowcharts show how to start a new multiplayer game by adding and inviting friends to the game, and then using SmartMatch matchmaking to fill any open slots with other Xbox Live members.

-You can see multiplayer manager code examples of this process in [Play a multiplayer game by using SmartMatch](../../how-to/live-play-multiplayer-with-matchmaking.md).
+You can see multiplayer manager code examples of this process in [Finding a multiplayer game by using SmartMatch using Multiplayer Manager](../../how-to/live-play-multiplayer-with-matchmaking.md).

 ## SmartMatch matchmaking